Home / Don’t Believe These Myths About Stroke

 Myth 1: Only elders get a stroke

 Age doesn’t play a factor when it comes to a stroke.
-Anyone of any age can suffer from it.
+While it is true that the risk of stroke increases with age, strokes can affect individuals of any age, including young adults and even children.
 The factors that contribute to it are excessive drinking, smoking, obesity, diabetes, and family history.
 So, it is very important to stay educated and maintain a healthy lifestyle to avoid not just a stroke but any other disease for that matter.

 Myth 2: A stroke is extremely painful